This specification defines the meaning of a Do Not Track (DNT) preference and sets out practices for websites to comply with this preference.

-A graduated response a methodology where the action taken is proportional to the size of the problem or risk that is trying to be mitigated.
-In the context of this document, the term is used to describe an increase in the collection of data about a user or interaction in response to a specific problem that a party has become aware of, such as an increase in fraudulent activity originating from a particular network or IP address range resulting in increased logging of data relating to interactions from that specific range of IP addresses as opposed to increased logging for all users in general.
+A graduated response is a methodology where the action taken is proportional to the size of the problem or risk that is trying to be mitigated.
+In this specification, the term is used to describe an increase in the collection of data about a user or interaction in response to a specific problem that a party has become aware of, such as an increase in fraudulent activity originating from a particular network or IP address range resulting in increased logging of data relating to interactions from that specific range of IP addresses, as opposed to increased logging for all users in general.

 Only used in security, below, and may overlap with the explanation there.
 Delete the definition and let it be defined the only place it's used?

 It is outside the scope of this specification to control short-term,

 transient collection and use of data, so long as the data is not

 shared with a third party and is not used to build a profile about a

 user or otherwise alter an individual user’s user experience outside the

 current network interaction.
 For example, the contextual customization

 of ads shown as part of the same network interaction is not restricted